Fogarty Oliver RothschildFamily law & Jewish family law

 Realistic total cost ranges

 Divorce application only (no property or parenting): $1,000 – $2,000.
-This is essentially the filing fee plus a few hours of legal work.
+This is essentially the divorce filing fee plus a few hours of legal work.

 Consent orders by agreement (property and/or parenting): $3,000 – $7,000.
 Where the parties have agreed in substance and just need the agreement formalised.